 Figure 5.8 Effect of Patch Size and Distance on Biodiversity Fragmented patches of natural habitat can be considered as islands.
 The number of species a habitat island can support depends on its size and distance from other similar patches.

 Where continuous landscape linkages are unattainable, "stepping stones" can still serve to maintain ecosystem processes and facilitate plant and animal movements.
 Stepping stones are patches of habitat that are arranged in relatively close proximity to one another but are not physically connected.
 They can be beneficial for highly mobile species (i.e. birds) that regularly move between different patches in a landscape and can tolerate moderate levels of human disturbance.
 When designing stepping stones, it is important to consider both the species-area relationship (Figure 5.4), as well as the theory of island biogeography.
 This concept describes how the number of species within a habitat patch results from species immigration (colonizing the habitat) and extirpation (dying out).
 It predicts that the degree of isolation (how separated from other similar habitats a patch is) will lower the number of species present in a habitat patch due to a reduction of species immigration into it (Figure 5.8).
-Using this principle, stepping stones in close proximity to each other can be smaller in size than spatially distant stepping stones. land ECOLOGY OF RESILIENT LANDSCAPES | CHAPTER 5
+Using this principle, stepping stones in close proximity to each other can be smaller in size than spatially distant stepping stones.

-Habitat corridors provide

-unrestricted flow of plants and

-animals, and maintain critical

-ecosystem processes within a

-landscape.

-Clustering stepping stones within

-ndscape network provides alternate,

-redundant pathways for species'

-Figure 5.9 Options for Connecting Habitat Areas The level of mo desired can dictate the size. distance configuration of corridors or stepping st
+Figure 5.9 Options for Connecting Core Habitat Areas The level of mobility desired can dictate the size, distance, and configuration of corridors or stepping stones.

-movement.